1. Get started

 Classes

-• Choose Manage > Classes, select a class and click Edit
+1. Choose Manage > Classes, select the class and click Edit

-When Start on 1st period is checked, the class activities starts from the first period.
-Otherwise, gap will be reported as an error.
+When Start on 1st period is checked, the class activities start from the first period.
+Otherwise, a gap will be reported as an error.

 When Forbid gaps is checked, the class will have no gaps (pauses/windows), meaning there will be no empty periods between activities.
 Otherwise, each gap will be reported as an error.
 Also, if a group is missing during a period (e.g. when you divide a class into groups), that period will be reported as an error.